bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 Event listeners allow for capturing various events occurring in the `ReflagClient`.
 This is useful to build integrations with other system or for various debugging purposes.
 There are 5 kinds of events:

-- `check`: Your code used `isEnabled` or `config` for a feature
+- `check`: Your code used `isEnabled` or `config` for a flag
-- `flagsUpdated`: Features were updated.
+- `flagsUpdated`: Flags were updated.
 Either because they were loaded as part of initialization or because the user/company updated
 - `user`: User information updated (similar to the `identify` call used in tracking terminology)
 - `company`: Company information updated (sometimes to the `group` call used in tracking terminology)
 - `track`: Track event occurred.